401k and 403b Rollover Advice

 - Calculate your retirement risk tolerance score

-- Compare your risk score with your current 401(k) or 403b allocation
+- Compare your score with your current 401(k) or 403b allocation

 Please be sure to speak to your advisor to carefully consider the differences between your company retirement account and investment in an IRA.
 These factors include, but are not limited to changes to the availability of funds, withdrawals, fund expenses, fees, and IRA required minimum distributions.